My neighbouring kiosk in Platanias is a source for bus tickets into Rethymnon (Photograph: Patrick Comerford, 2016)

 A kiosk on a street corner in the old town in Rethymnon (Photograph: Patrick Comerford, 2016)

-In Rethymno at one time, it seemed there was virtually one on every street corner.
+In Rethymnon at one time, it seemed there was virtually one on every street corner.
 They usually open all day long, from morning until late at night, seven days a week.
 Some kiosks are like 24-hour mini markets, selling so many things from chocolate and chewing gum to cigarettes and condoms.

-I have bought bus tickets at the corner kiosk beside me in Platanes as I waited to catch a bus into Rethymnon these past three weeks.
+I have bought bus tickets at the corner kiosk beside me in Platanias as I waited to catch a bus into Rethymnon these past three weeks.
 But it also sells local newspapers, packed ice, yoghurt, nuts, ice cream, beer and what seems like everything but the kitchen sink.

 In the days before mobile phones, the kiosk was the place to make a phone call or buy phone cards – do you remember them?
 The kiosk sells pens, lighters, postcards, stamps and disposable razors, as well as kombolói (κομπολόι), the worry beads that serve every Greek male as an antidote to smoking.